 Bikestan!
-The name speaks for itself, blending bicycling with national spirit.
-Friends and avid cyclists, Shoaib Nizami and Faisal Khalid, put their heads together and came up with a way to convert their passion for cycling into a socially conscious business proposition.
+Cycling in Pakistan is moving on to the next level.
+The name speaks for itself; blending cycling with national spirit, friends and avid cyclists, Shoaib Nizami and Faisal Khalid, put their heads together and came up with a way to convert their passion for cycling into a socially conscious business proposition.
 The dynamic duo spoke to HomeLoveLifestyle.

 What is Bikestan?